 - If you are there longer than 2 days, take side trips to places like the Xochimilco Canals (45 minutes away) which is colorful and festive, or the Pyramids at Teotihuacán (1 hour away.)
 Just be aware the pyramids are difficult to climb unless you are in great shape.

-- The reason the sidewalks are so cracked up is that Mexico City often experiences large earthquakes.
+- Mexico City often experiences large earthquakes.
 The city has alarms that will go off city-wide 20 seconds before an Earthquake hits.
-If you can, go outside but it’s also a good idea to make sure that your accommodation has been retrofitted.
+If you can, go outside.
+Check to see if your accommodation has been retrofitted.

 - Unlike when we used to go to Hussong’s Cantina in Ensenada in the 70s, cocktails are meant to be sipped and not shot like a Frat boy.